7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Counter-Bore Holes Moved via Parameter](_static/Bearing_Block_With_Moved_CBore_Holes.png)

-## Fillet Edges
+## Fillet Corners

-The last thing to do is to break the edges on the block with fillets.
-We only want to fillet the edges that are parallel to the Z axis, so will use a new selector for those.
+The last thing to do is to break the corner edges on the block with fillets.
+We only want to fillet the edges that are parallel to the Z axis, so we will use a new selector for those.

 ### Step 1 - Select the Edges